 The Larkin family has deep roots in the Monterey-San Francisco Bay area.
 In the 1840s Francis Larkin of Shankill (Monaghan County), Ireland, traversed the Western territories and became a successful gold prospector in the Sacramento area; in 1858-59 he purchased the two-hundred-acre Rancho San Andreas, the southernmost portion of the Castro family’s tripartite Mexican land grant (Santa Cruz County); by the early 1880s he had retired to San Francisco with his wife Catherine Sweeney, bought a home on Mission Street, and, possibly because there were no children, arranged for the progeny of his younger brother, Patrick, to immigrate from Ireland.
 Of the ten who chose to undertake the journey, James was probably the earliest to arrive in 1875, Michael the last in 1892; “Uncle Frank” put his nephews to work on various farming and ranching concerns in “Larkin Valley,” a prime stretch of land between Watsonville and Aptos.
 In 1903, Michael Larkin married Elizabeth Fegan in San Francisco; they purchased their own property in Pajaro Dunes, cultivated land and livestock, and raised ten children.
-The second of these, Simon, turned his hand to mineral prospecting and meat purveyance before marrying Margaret Conway, daughter of a navy dentist and mining speculator, in Watsonville in 1930.
+The second of these, Simon, turned his hand to mineral prospecting and meat purveyance before marrying Margaret Conway, daughter of a Canadian dentist and British socialite, in Watsonville in 1930.
 Together they entered the grocery business, successively operating meat, cold storage, liquor and food services in Santa Cruz, Morgan Hill, Sunnyvale, Menlo Park, and Los Altos, and raising three sons who were largely absorbed into these concerns.
 Their third offspring, Lawrence, married Constance Kremer, daughter of the co-owner of a Mountain View insurance firm and a court reporter, in 1966; he abandoned grocery for real estate sales and investment in 1976 and she opened her own court reporting business in 1986.

 While Todd Larkin was in infancy, his parents resisted family pressures to remain in the gentrified Los-Altos-Menlo Park district and purchased a home in the small, redwood-edged community of Scotts Valley, seven miles from Santa Cruz.
 Larkin recalls, “I can still see the little town that was nothing more than a post office, a market, and a hardware store on either side of a dirt road, which were wafted with dust when the tiny Fourth of July parade passed through.”
 Although they moved a few times, the family resided within town limits for nearly thirty years and witnessed its development into a polished suburb.